keboola/connection-docs/extractors/storage/storage-api/index.md

 ![Screenshot - Create table](/extractors/storage/storage-api/add-tables.png)

 To copy a table from the source project to the current project, click **New Table**.
 Then assign the table a name that will be used in your project.
-If the table name is not same in the source and destination project, you can change the source table name on the next page.
+If the table name is not same in the source and in the destination project, you can change the source table name on the next page.

 {: .image-popup}